-Ancillary liquid assets, money market instruments, money market funds, bank deposits and derivatives for hedging, efficient portfolio management or liquidity holding purposes are excluded in the percentages of asset allocation from the entire chart under query "What is the asset allocation planned for this financial product?".
+Ancillary liquid assets, money market instruments, money market funds, bank deposits and derivatives for hedging, efficient portfolio management or liquidity holding purposes are excluded are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

+in the percentages of asset allocation from the entire chart under query "What is the asset allocation planned for this financial product?".
 These holdings fluctuate depending on investment flows and are ancillary to the investment policy with minimal or no impact on investment operations.